getcarina/getcarina.com/_posts/2016-03-04-weekly-news-athon.md

 ---
 title: "Weekly news: Get glib, game GitHub"
-date: 2016-03-04 13:00
+date: 2016-03-11 13:00
 comments: true
-author: Kyle Kelley <kyle.kelley@rackspace.com>
+author: Kim Tryce <kim.tryce@rackspace.com>
 published: true
 excerpt: >
-  In this week's roundup we invite you to handle security issues with glibc and SSL (#hugops), build a distributed realtime tic-tac-toe game, edit this post, simulate multiplayer users with Observables, and learn how to launch JupyterHub.
+  In this week's update we talk about Docker 1.10.2, provide information about our incidents we had last week, we invite you to handle security issues with glibc and SSL (#hugops), build a distributed realtime tic-tac-toe game, edit this post, simulate multiplayer users with Observables, and learn how to launch JupyterHub.
 categories:
  - Docker